 She was the last person to quit.
 She gave up her life so that others could live.
 That’s how India remembers Neerja Bhanot, the 22-year-old air hostess, who saved lives of around 360 passengers before being gunned down by terrorists just 25 hours before her 23rd birthday.
-As you get ready to queue up to watch the biopic on the Pan Am air hostess releasing this Friday, you must know a few things about this “girl with sinews of steel”.
+On the sad occasion of her 32nd death anniversary, you must know a few things about this “girl with sinews of steel”.

 Neerja Bhanot: The “No Nonsense” Girl Who Accepted Challenges